Proserpine

 Proserpine has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-AreaSearch identified four projects likely to impact the area significantly.
-These include the Proserpine Replacement Police Facility and Courthouse project, the upgrade of the Proserpine Hospital Acute Primary Care Clinic, the Proserpine-Shute Harbour Road Upgrades (Hamilton Plains Flood Immunity and Cannonvale Capacity), and the Proserpine Urban Expansion Water and Sewer Infrastructure project.
-The following details those projects deemed most relevant.
+Four projects identified by AreaSearch are expected to impact the area significantly: Proserpine Replacement Police Facility and Courthouse, Proserpine Hospital Clinical Assimilation Training Area and Acute Primary Care Clinic Upgrade, Proserpine - Shute Harbour Road Upgrades (Hamilton Plains Flood Immunity and Cannonvale Capacity), and Proserpine Urban Expansion Water and Sewer Infrastructure.
+These are the key projects to consider for relevant impact on the area's performance.

 Professional plan users can use the search below to filter and access additional projects.